Highly Scalable Quantum Router with Frequency-Independent Scattering Spectra: Single-Channel Quantum Router

 here, $N=e^{2ik}-1$ represents the phase difference factor, and $D=\left(E^{2}-\Omega^{2}\right)\xi^{2}$ is a composite parameter involving the energy of the incident photon, classical field intensity, and hopping energies.
-To maximize the transfer efficiency, we set $k_a=k_b\equiv k$ and $\xi_a=\xi_b\equiv \xi$, ensuring that both CRWs share identical structures.
+To maximize the transfer efficiency, we set $\Delta_a=\Delta_b\equiv \Delta$ and $\xi_a=\xi_b\equiv \xi$, ensuring that both CRWs share identical structures.
+Thus, we always have $k_a=k_b \equiv k$.
 It can be verified that the scattering amplitudes satisfy $|r_1^a|^2+|t_1^b|^2\equiv 1$, representing the conservation of probability flow for photon during the scattering process.
-The expression for $r_1^a$ in Eq.\eqref{eq10} indicates that $r_1^a\equiv -1$ always holds true when $k=n\pi$.
-This signifies 100\% probability of locating photon within CRW-a, which is reasonable since $k=n\pi$ denotes a group velocity of 0 for photon propagation in CRW-a, preventing any transfer.
+The expression for $r_1^a$ in Eq. \eqref{eq10} indicates that $r_1^a\equiv -1$ always holds true when $k=n\pi$.
+This signifies photon will be reflected back to CRW-a with a probability of 100\%, a consequence of the quadratic dispersion close to the cosine band edge.
 This special case will not be considered in the subsequent discussions.
-Examining the expression for $t_1^b$, we find that the coupling strength between giant atom and different CRWs, coupled with classical field, affects the probability of photon transfer to the other channel.
+Examining the expression for $t_1^b$, we find that the coupling strength $g_a$, $g_b$ and classical field $\Omega$, affect the probability of photon transfer to the other channel.
 Consequently toggling the classical field provides a convenient means to control the occurrence of photon transfer.

 First, we discuss the scattering characteristics of single photon in this model based on the reflection and transfer amplitudes obtained above.